 Chloramphenicol (brand names Chloromycetin® and Viceton®) is a broad-spectrum antibiotic used to treat many different bacterial infections, including those caused by anaerobic bacteria and Rickettsia.
 Chloramphenicol comes in tablet form, capsules, as a liquid suspension, and also in an injectable form (chloramphenicol sodium succinate).
 Exposure in humans can have severe consequences that are irreversible, so care must be taken to avoid accidental exposure.

-Chlorpromazine is given by mouth or injection and is used off label as a sedative and to treat vomiting.
-Common side effects include tiredness, low blood pressure, low heart rate, or a tendency to react or startle to noises.
-Chlorpromazine should not be used in pets that are allergic to it or in pets with low blood pressure.
+Chlorothiazide/hydrochlorothiazide is given by mouth or injection and is used off label to treat nephrogenic diabetes insipidus, high blood pressure, fluid retention, and certain electrolyte imbalances.
+Give as directed by your veterinarian.
+Common side effects include electrolyte imbalances, increased need to urinate, vomiting, or diarrhea.
+Do not use in pets that are allergic to them or sulfa drugs, in lactating pets, or in pets that are not able to make urine.
 If a negative reaction occurs, please call your veterinary office.